baldwindavid/simply_authem/README.md

     script/generate simply_authem

 The generator simply creates a yaml file (`config/simply_authem.yml`) that will setup your user model and authentication.
-Here are the contents of the sample file if you would rather create it yourself...
+Here are the contents of the sample file (it can be much simpler or complex) if you would rather create it yourself...

     authentication_fields:
       - email